Updated March 8, 2017

 PENALTY – A player leaving the ring area before or after the Judges ‘ awarding of points or penalties will have one (1) penalty point awarded to the opponent by the Center Referee (unless they have been refused access to get the Rules Arbitrator or because of medical purposes with the medical person- nel’s approval.)

 DEFINITION – A player is considered downed when either upper limb or buttocks touch the floor except in the performance of kicks that require one hand on the floor during their execution (i.e., cartwheel kick, capoeira kick, etc.)

 SCORING- Either player will have three (3) seconds to score when one player has been downed or drops to the floor.

 FALLING TO AVOID FIGHTING– A player cannot fall to the floor to avoid fighting.

 PENALTY – A player falling to the floor to avoid play will, at the discretion of the Center Referee, have one (1) penalty point awarded to his opponent for each and every infraction.

-TIES– A tie will be broken by “sudden death” overtime; meaning the first player to score after the playing time has elapsed will become the winner.
+TIES– A tie will be broken by “sudden death” player to score after the playing time has elapsed will become the winner.